by Angie Best-Boss, Contributing Writer

 The American Society of Reproductive Medcine studied the effects of smoking on men and the results are clear.
 Men who smoke will have a lower sex drive, poor sperm quality, poor male fertility and are less likely to participate in sex.
 Dr. Panayiotis Zavos, professor of reproductive physiology and andrology, University of Kentucky, Lexington.
 “The cheapest and most efficient way of improving infertility difficulties is to quit smoking.
 And if couples stop smoking immediately, that would probably be the first gesture they could take to increase male fertility and towards treatment for infertility.”

 Anabolic steroids can permanently shrink the testes and cause infertility.
 They trick the body to stop producing testosterone – which you need for baby-making.

 Exposure to environmental hazards and toxins such as pesticides, lead, paint, radiation, radioactive substances, mercury, benzene, boron, and heavy metals are all proven to impact male fertility.
-Persistent organic pollutants (POPs) and endocrine-disrupting chemicals from normal, everyday plastics are reported cause reproductive damage.
-Limit your exposure to environmental pollutants to whatever extent possible.
+Persistent organic pollutants (POPs) and endocrine-disrupting chemicals from normal, everyday plastics are reported cause reproductive damage, as documented in Theo Colborn’s book, “Our Stolen Future.”
+To the extent possible, limiting your exposure to these will only help.

 Jensen TK, Carlsen E, Jorgensen N, Berthelsen JG, Keiding N, Christensen K, Petersen JH, Knudsen LB, Skakkebaek NE.
 (2002).
 ‘Poor semen quality may contribute to recent decline in fertility rates’.
 Hum Reprod.
 17(6): 1437-40.